-Chicory is a woody, herbaceous plant that has a wealth of health benefits, including the ability to ease digestive problems, prevent heartburn, reduce arthritis pains, detoxify the liver and gallbladder, prevent bacterial infections, boost the immune system, and reduce the chance of heart disease.
-It is also a natural sedative, and can protect against kidney stones, and benefit attempts to lose weight.
+Chicory is a woody, herbaceous plant that has many health benefits.
+These may include its possible ability to ease digestive and gastric issues, reduce arthritis pain, prevent bacterial infections, boost the immune system, and reduce the chances of heart diseases.
+It is also a natural sedative that can fight against kidney stones and may promote weight loss.
 All in all, this small plant is a powerful addition to any diet.

-Chicory grows well in many different conditions, and is commonly found on the roadsides in Europe, where it originated, but it has now naturalized into the Americas and can be found widely there.
-The leaves, buds, and roots all have certain beneficial qualities, and the leaves are used in a similar way as spinach in many cultures.
-The root is often ground into a powder and used as a coffee substitute, which doesn’t negate all of its health benefits.
-It has been used for hundreds of years as a herbal remedy for many diseases, and continues to prove its worth today.
+Chicory is a Mediterranean plant that is cultivated for its culinary use in preparations like salads and various other medicinal applications.
+It grows well in many different conditions and is commonly found on the roadsides in Europe, where it originated, but it has now naturalized into the Americas as well.
+The leaves, buds, and roots all have certain beneficial qualities.
+The leaves are used in a similar way as spinach in many cultures.
+The root is often ground into a powder and used as a coffee substitute.
+Chicory has been used for hundreds of years as a herbal remedy for many diseases and continues to prove its worth today.

-In terms of nutritive value, chicory is a great source of vitamins and minerals, including zinc, magnesium, manganese, calcium, iron folic acid, and potassium, as well as vitamins A, B6, C, E, and K. These are the main agents behind all of the health benefits that come from chicory, which are explained below.
+According to the USDA FoodData Cental, chicory is a great source of vitamins and minerals, including zinc, magnesium, manganese, calcium, iron-folic acid, and potassium, as well as vitamin A, B6, C, E, and K. These are the main agents behind all of the health benefits that come from chicory.

 Health Benefits of Chicory